 Out in the wilderness with only a walkie-talkie in your hand and a rucksack on your back, Firewatch follows the journey of Henry as he becomes a park ranger over the summer.
-Firewatch is a beautifully crafted game by developers Campo Santo and it follows the story of Henry, who after a hectic life decides to work as a fire lookout in the Wyoming wilderness.
-Under the guidance of your only companion, Delilah, you must now deal with the new challenges and adventures that lie ahead.
-With your only point of contact miles away in the next nearest lookout post, will the choices you make over your walkie-talkie destroy or allow your relationship flourish?
+This game has been beautifully crafted by developers Campo Santo.
+Henry, who after a hectic life decides to work as a fire lookout in the Wyoming wilderness, follows the guidance of his only companion, Delilah.